 Now, if there are no more tasks waiting for approval, you can go ahead and complete the workflow run.
 Cue the confetti!

 You can see tasks that you’ve been asked to approve in your email.
-Click one of the blue links to take you to the approval task.
+Click the task name or click ‘View in Process Street’ to view the task in Process Street.
+You can also approve or reject the task straight from the email.

 You can also find tasks to approve in the Approvals tab in your Process Street Inbox.
 Use the filter to only show Approvals tasks you need to address.